Medicare Supplement FAQ

 Your prescription drugs are covered by your medical plan.
 The cost of your medication depends on whether or not it can be dispensed in a generic form or if it is included in the medical plan’s formulary.

 A formulary is a list of approved prescription drugs covered by the plan.
-The formularies for Blue Shield and Health Net have three tiers: generic, brand name, and non-formulary.
+The formulary for Blue Shield has three tiers: generic, brand name, and non-formulary.
 This means your medication will generally be available to you, although the copayment depends on what tier it falls into – generic being the least expensive and non-formulary the most expensive.

 To find out if a particular medication is on your plan’s formulary, go to your plan’s Web site or call their member services number on your medical ID card.